 In cold weather, it's a good idea to help smaller birds to survive by putting out food for them.
 You can hang a bird feeder off a tree branch, or even on a washing line.
 If you don't have a garden, you can hang a bird feeder from a hook just outside your window.
 That way you'll be able to watch the birds close up.

 Help your child to make a simple bird feeder.
 Here are some instructions from The Royal Society for the Protection of Birds (RSPB) for a bird feeder made from a plastic water bottle.

-If you would like to read more, there is good advice on feeding wild birds, including "dos and don'ts", on the DSPCA website.
+If you would like to read more and encourage bird visitors, there is good advice on feeding wild birds on Ireland's Wildlife website.

 Once you've hung up your bird feeder you can sit back and enjoy watching the birds that visit your new bird restaurant.